Essential Guide To Fish Antibiotics for Humans

 Should You Buy Them?

 First, I want to say that self-medicating is ALWAYS a bad idea!
-The vast majority of illnesses are caused by viruses and NOT by bacteria, so taking antibiotics isn’t going to help.
+Viruses and not bacteria cause most illnesses, so taking antibiotics doesn’t help.

 Overuse of antibiotics is causing mutant strains of antibiotic-resistant bacteria, so we should be wary about taking antibiotics.